-The i-Docs symposium is the first to be dedicated to interactive documentary and has been convened by Judith Aston and Sandra Gaudenzi alongside Jon Dovey in 2011 and with since Mandy Rose in 2014.
+The i-Docs symposium is the first to be dedicated to interactive and immersive documentary and has been convened by Judith Aston and Sandra Gaudenzi alongside Jon Dovey in 2011 and with Mandy Rose since 2014.

-The i-Docs 2016 symposium covered three full days dedicated to the rapidly evolving field of interactive documentary.
+The i-Docs symposium 2016 covered three full days dedicated to the rapidly evolving field of interactive documentary.
 It took place at the Watershed in Bristol on March 2-4.

 Alisa Lebow – Creator of Filming Revolution kicked off the event on Wednesday with her keynote Following the Form(less): Exploring the Logic of the Non-narrative.
 This first day then closed with a ‘special’ Made in Bristol & VR Bazaar.